niHonkage/DocsLearning/en/guides/extension/code-based-extension/external-data-tool.md

 # External Data Tools

 External data tools are used to fetch additional data from external sources after the end user submits data, and then assemble this data into prompts as additional context information for the LLM.
-Fusionworks provides a default tool for external API calls, check [External Data Tool](https://docs.fusionworks.ai/guides/knowledge-base/external-data-tool) for details.
+FusionWorks provides a default tool for external API calls, check [External Data Tool](https://docs.FusionWorks.ai/guides/knowledge-base/external-data-tool) for details.

-For developers deploying Fusionworks locally, to meet more customized needs or to avoid developing an additional API Server, you can directly insert custom external data tool logic in the form of a plugin based on the Fusionworks service.
+For developers deploying FusionWorks locally, to meet more customized needs or to avoid developing an additional API Server, you can directly insert custom external data tool logic in the form of a plugin based on the FusionWorks service.
 After extending custom tools, your custom tool options will be added to the dropdown list of tool types, and team members can use these custom tools to fetch external data.

 ## Quick Start